 After the reunion

 You may want to send out an email/letter to thank all those who attended.
-Please ask them to keep in touch with the Alumni Relations Office and let us know when they change address.
+Please ask them to keep in touch with the Institutional Advancement division and let us know when they change address.
 This will help if you ever want to another reunion in the future, too!
 Look online and in college publications for post event photos and articles.